Church of England: Reformation

 In 1527, Henry VIII was desperate for a male heir and asked Pope Clement VII to annul his marriage to Catherine of Aragon.
 When the pope refused, Henry used Parliament to assert royal authority over the English church.
 In 1533, Parliament passed the Act in Restraint of Appeals, barring legal cases from being appealed outside England.
 This allowed the Archbishop of Canterbury to annul the marriage without reference to Rome.
 In November 1534, the Act of Supremacy formally abolished papal authority and declared Henry Supreme Head of the Church of England.

-Henry's religious beliefs remained aligned to traditional Catholicism throughout his reign.
-In order to secure royal supremacy over the Church, however, Henry allied himself with Protestants, who until that time had been treated as heretics.
+Henry's religious beliefs remained aligned to traditional Catholicism throughout his reign, albeit with reformist aspects in the tradition of Erasmus and firm commitment to royal supremacy.
+In order to secure royal supremacy over the church, however, Henry allied himself with Protestants, who until that time had been treated as heretics.
 The main doctrine of the Protestant Reformation was justification by faith alone rather than by good works.
 The logical outcome of this belief is that the Mass, sacraments, charitable acts, prayers to saints, prayers for the dead, pilgrimage, and the veneration of relics do not mediate divine favour.
-To believe they can would be superstition at best and idolatry at worst.
+To believe they can, would be superstition at best and idolatry at worst.

 Between 1536 and 1540, Henry engaged in the dissolution of the monasteries, which controlled much of the richest land.
 He disbanded religious houses, appropriated their income, disposed of their assets, and provided pensions for the former residents.
 The properties were sold to pay for the wars.
 Historian George W. Bernard argues:

 In the reign of Edward VI (1547–1553), the Church of England underwent an extensive theological reformation.
 Justification by faith was made a central teaching.
 Government-sanctioned iconoclasm led to the destruction of images and relics.
 Stained glass, shrines, statues, and roods were defaced or destroyed.
 Church walls were whitewashed and covered with biblical texts condemning idolatry.
 The most significant reform in Edward's reign was the adoption of an English liturgy to replace the old Latin rites.
-Written by Archbishop Thomas Cranmer, the 1549 Book of Common Prayer implicitly taught justification by faith, and rejected the Catholic doctrines of transubstantiation and the sacrifice of the Mass.
-This was followed by a greatly revised 1552 Book of Common Prayer that was even more Protestant in tone, going so far as to deny the real presence of Christ in the Eucharist.
+Written by the Protestant Reformer Archbishop Thomas Cranmer, the 1549 Book of Common Prayer implicitly taught justification by faith, and rejected the Catholic doctrines of transubstantiation and the sacrifice of the Mass.
+This was followed by a greatly revised 1552 Book of Common Prayer, which propounded a Reformed view of the Lord's Supper (cf. Lord's Supper in Reformed theology).
+Along with The Book of Common Prayer, The Thirty-nine Articles and The Books of Homilies, assembled through the efforts of the Reformer Thomas Cranmer, became the basis of Anglican doctrine after the English Reformation.